 Happy is the man who meditates on wisdom and reasons intelligently, who reflects in his heart on her ways and ponders her secrets.
 (Sirach 14:20-21)

 The second point of departure is even more basic.
 Pope St. John Paul II's biographer George Weigel has written, "The brave new world tells us that we ought to settle for a middling happiness in a life free of trouble.
 Catholicism tells us not only that we are capable of greatness, but that greatness is demanded of us."(8) Indeed, the Pope himself wrote,

 The ways of holiness are many, according to the vocation of each individual. [...]
 The time has come to re-propose wholeheartedly to everyone this high standard of ordinary Christian living.
 (6)

 For many people, the study of chemistry is a daunting challenge, but at the same time it is a unique opportunity to pursue greatness... a high standard of ordinary living.
-Obviously not the kind of greatness the Pope had in mind, but a real opportunity to be a "bigger person" nonetheless.
+Obviously learning chemistry is not the kind of greatness the Pope had in mind, but it is a real opportunity to be a "bigger person" nonetheless.
 There is no doubt that it would be easier to settle for a half-hearted effort, especially in something as trivial as a general chemistry course, but are we not called to something greater?

 What is a man,

 If his chief good and market of his time

 Be but to sleep and feed?
 A beast, no more!

 Sure he that made us with such large discourse,